If you’re starting to have issues with your flat roof such as warps, rips, or tears, it may be time for a roof replacement.

 Pitched roofs have a physical advantage over flat roofs in their ability to let rainfall cascade down into gutters for drainage to the ground.
 Therefore, pitched roofing materials like asphalt shingles are engineered to ensure water flows well over the surface.
-Flat roof shingles tend to do more harm than good when it comes to protection from the elements.
-Water tends to seep between each shingle and can penetrate your roof membrane.
+Flat roof shingles aren’t as efficient when it comes to protection from the elements, as water tends to seep between each shingle and can penetrate your roof membrane.

 Polyvinyl chloride (PVC) roofing membranes have been heralded as one of the best flat roofing materials in the single-ply roofing industry.
-The material is made from processed petroleum or a natural gas and salt mixture.
-It comes in big rolls with a bottom ply, flexible fiberglass mat, a weathering film, and an acrylic finish.
+The material uses processed petroleum or a natural gas and salt mixture.
+It comes in big rolls with a bottom ply, a flexible fiberglass mat, a weathering film, and an acrylic finish.